digbmc/cwd-toolkit/_projects/02_configuration.md

 ## Editing _config.yml

 Before you begin adding other content and further customizing your site, you **must** change the following items in the `_config.yml` file so that your site will work as intended.
+When editing:
-To change these items, edit the text after `:` where you see the current information that appears on the template site.
-Write your information "in between quotation marks" as shown with ours.
+- Only change the text after `:` where you see the current information that appears on the template site.
+- Write your information "in between quotation marks" as shown.
+- Refer to the lefthand side of the code editor for **line numbers** (the # in parenthesis for each item below)

-### Title (code line 14)
+### Title (14)
 ![A red box surrounding Line 14 of code]({{ "/assets/images/configtitle.jpg" | relative_url }})

 This is where you put your site title as you want it to appear in the browser tab and navigation bar.
 (Note that what appears in the browser tab can be different from the navigation bar.
 To do this, see "Masthead Title" later on this page.)

-### Name, Description, URL (code lines 17-19)
+### Name, Description, URL (17-19)
 ![A red box surrounding Lines 17-19 of code]({{ "/assets/images/confignamedescurl.jpg" | relative_url }})

-- Name (17): Replace with your name, if you are the only contributer to your site, or your organization/class name if this site will host a group's collected work.
+- **Name (17)**: Replace with your name, if you are the only contributer to your site, or your organization/class name if this site will host a group's collected work.
-- Description (18): Replace with a brief description of what your site is.
+- **Description (18)**: Replace with a brief description of what your site is.
-- URL (19): Replace with the url of your site.
+- **URL (19)**: Replace with the url of your site.
 This is based off of the github username with the forked repository and the repository name.
 By default, without changing the repository name, it should be https://githubUsername.github.io/ds-project.
 If you have changed your repository name, replace "ds-project" with the new name of your respository after the "/"

-### Repository (code line 21)
+### Repository (21)
 ![A red box surrounding Line 21 of the code]({{ "/assets/images/configrepo.jpg" | relative_url }})

 Replace with your repository name.
 Similar to the URL, the repository name here should match your forked repository and be based off the the github username with the forked repository.
 By default, without changing the repository name after forking, it should be githubUsername/ds-project.
 If you have changed your repository name, replace "ds-project" with the new name of your respository after the "/"